-BDAT staff have continued to be signposted to the full suite of National Professional Qualification (NPQ) leadership qualifications often utilising funding through the opportunity area.
+Bradford Diocesan Academies Trust has continued to roll out and deliver the full suite of National Professional Qualification (NPQ) leadership qualifications often utilising funding through the opportunity area.
+We have introduced a number of additional specialist NPQs during 2021-22.